-The year 2016 has been extraordinarily bleak.
+The year 2016, with both Brexit and the election of Trump, has been extraordinarily bleak.
 In June, following a nasty campaign, peppered with a barely concealed racist venom, Britain narrowly voted to leave the EU.
 Then in November, after an even nastier, more racist and surreal campaign, a deranged kleptocrat demagogue won the US presidency (while also losing the popular vote by a significant margin).

 Both events will have dramatic and long-lasting implications for health and healthcare.
 Leaving the EU will: damage shared research and clinical trial networks; make it significantly harder to recruit health staff at all levels; harm the UK’s place in a web of pan-European public health institutions that have taken over 40 years to develop; and increase supply costs to the NHS due to a weakening pound.
 It’s also plain that the Brexiteers cannot be trusted with the NHS.

 But perhaps the greatest threat to the NHS is economic.
 Leaving the EU will require that the UK borrow an extra £58 billion over the next five years.
 This is on top of falling tax revenues that could cost the government £66 billion.
 Under these circumstances, the continued funding of many public services, including the NHS, becomes unsustainable.